 I have always explored a realism that has the grandness of the Baroque that is iimbued with a feeling of mystery.
 This is even evidenced in my still life paintings.
 All is an interaction of characters that etch themselves in time.

 The spectacle of the American Southwest inspired me to explore that location for over a decade.
 Almost all of these paintings are in an oval format in order to capture the panorama of a complete visual field.
 Some of the paintings are executed on large-scale concave fiberglass shapes that envelop the viewer.
 My influences include Hockney's photography and Frederic Church.
 The process of erosion makes many of these monuments visible and are nature's sculptures, much as Michangelo had to carve marble.

 Since that time, I have dealt with allegorical paintings in order to investigate themes of history, enigma, and morality.
 The earliest stage of this was the theme of the Sacred and the Profane.
 Then I covered historical figures and their consequences.
 I wanted to deconstruct the concept of "allegorical paintings".
-They were once the playtoys of propagana for mass murdering monsters.
+These were tools of propagana for mass murdering monsters.
 Now my revised evaluation is up there for one to look and think about.

 To this end, I use very bright colors and supernatural effects on the beings and settings.
-My style is a unique combination of many influences: the savagery of Goya, the eroticism of Balthus, the perplexity of Magritte, the realm of science, and religious painting from many cultures and eras.
+My style is a unique combination of many influences: the savagery of Goya, the eroticism of Balthus, the perplexity of Magritte, the realms of science and pseudoscience, and religious art from many cultures and eras.
 Most of the time, I will include animals in the picture, as humans make themselves too important.
 I believe that I am the only painter of allegories who has taken on this message.